 The design and implementation of a makerspace are critical to its success.
 While exciting digital tools may draw students in, it's the facility for empowered learning that keeps them engaged.
 Makerspace leaders consider activities, training, and academic integration to be just as important as tools and materials themselves.

-The Edgerton Center periodically offers workshops for K-12 educators on how best to integrate a makerspace into the classroom.
+The Edgerton Center offers workshops for K-12 educators on learning tech/Maker skills, designing Maker projects for an academic classroom, and setting up and running a Makerspace.
 Check this page for upcoming workshops.